Tom-Yem/My-new-repo/READme.md

 #DEMO
-This is repo contains two .py files.control_move tracks your cursor movement and turtil draws a star.The third one is just a lazy html file.
+This is a repo that contain two .py files:-Control_move.py tracks your cursor movement and turtil.py draws a star.The third one is just a lazy html file.